 - Citywalk – Runs free history and culture walking tours that take in the city’s main sights, as well as pub crawls.
 Start location: Depends on the tour.

 - Haunted Walk – Super-popular walking tours that delve into Icelandic folklore and take visitors ghost-spotting.
-Start location: Restaurant Reykjavik, on the corner of Aðalstræti and Vesturgata.
-6-minute walk (0.3 mile).
+Start location: Restaurant Reykjavik, on the corner of Aðalstræti and Vesturgata (0.3 mile).

 - Reykjavik City Library – Runs the fun 90-minute Dark Deeds tour that focuses on crime fiction set in Reykjavik.
-Start location: 6-minute walk (0.3 mile).
+Start location: 0.3 mile.

 - Whale-watching and Puffin-spotting – Departing from the old harbor, numerous boat companies run whale and puffin-watching tours year-round.
 There are more departures during the summer months when whale sightings are more common.
 Recommended companies include Reykjavik Sailors and Whale Safari.
 Alternatively, sail in the reconstructed Viking longboat, Gaukstad, with Reykjavik Viking Adventure.
-Start location: 11-minute walk (0.5 mile).
+Start location: 0.5 mile.

 - Omnom Chocolate – Reykjavik’s gourmet chocolate factory.
 Come and find out how Iceland’s bean to bar chocolate is made and taste numerous unusual flavors, from sea salt to licorice, black and burnt barley, drunk raisins, and coffee.
 Tours take place at 2 pm on weekdays and last around an hour; book online at least 1 day in advance.
-Start location: 24-minute walk (1 mile).
+Start location: 1 mile.

 Best Nearby Restaurants